-Camden Gasworks · Camden High School · Contamination · Gas · Heritage · Historical Research · History · Local History · Place making · Sense of place · Utilities
+Camden Gasworks · Camden High School · Camden Story · Camden Town Centre · Contamination · Gas · Heritage · Historical Research · History · Living History · Local History · Local Studies · Lost Camden · Place making · Placemaking · Sense of place · Service utilities · Urban history · Utilities

-As the old Camden High School disappears under a cloud of dust and rubble a new precinct called Camden Central will rise like a phoenix from the ashes of the past.
+As the old Camden High School disappears under a cloud of dust and rubble, a new precinct called Camden Central will rise like a phoenix from the ashes of the past.

 Camden High demo 29Nov2017 MWillis

-What goes up must come down and so it is with the old Camden High School building.
-This image captures the essence of rise and fall of the high school that served Camden for over 50 years.
+What goes up must come down, and so it is with the old Camden High School building.
+This image captures the essence of the rise and fall of the high school that served Camden for over 50 years.
 It met its demise from its location.
 Yet it will rise from the ashes as a retirement village.
 Like a rebirth from the womb of the disaster that has been the contamination of the site from the gasworks.
 (MWillis, 2017)

 A disaster in the making